 (What’s your personality type?
 We recommend this free personality assessment.)

-Characteristics of the INFP Personality
+Characteristics of an INFP

 1. We’re selectively observant.

 INFPs think about everything — and then think about everything again, reliving it all in their dreams.
-It’s no wonder so many of us are writers and artists; it helps to have a space where we can externalize at least some of the thoughts buzzing in our heads.
+It’s no wonder so many of us are writers and artists; it helps to have a space where we can externalize at least some of the thoughts buzzing through our heads.

 When someone says something that seems unusually or even unnecessarily critical or thoughtful, like a hyper-specific statement about a small detail that most people wouldn’t bat an eye at, I know I might be talking to an INFP.
 That’s not to say that we’re super-observant — sometimes we’ll miss logistical details because we’re caught up thinking about something much larger (or weirdly specific).